ARM-software/acle/main/acle.md

     This is indicated by the [`arm_shared_za`](#arm_shared_za) function type attribute.

-    This case is similar in spirit to passing an uncopyable (move-only) value by reference to a C++ function:
+    This case is similar in concept to passing an uncopyable (move-only) value by reference to a C++ function:

     ``` c++